topotoolbox.StreamObject#

 - Parameters:

 k (GridObject | np.ndarray | float) – The object from which node values will be extracted.
 If k is a GridObject or an np.ndarray with the same shape as the underlying DEM of this StreamObject, the node values will be extracted from the grid by indexing.
-If k is an array with the same shape as the node attribute list, ezgetnal returns k.
+If k is an array with the same shape as the node attribute list, ezgetnal returns a copy of k.
 If k is a scalar value, ezgetnal returns an array of the right shape filled with k.

 - Raises: